-In June 2018, the Bucknell Seminar for Undergraduate Poets will host visiting poets Ada Limón, Phillip B. Williams, and Kaveh Akbar.
-The 2018 Seminar staff will also include Deirdre O'Connor, Monica Sok, David Winter, and me.
-For information about applying to our all-expenses-paid, three-week summer program, undergraduate poets should visit our website.
-Applications are due in January.
+The June 2019 staff of the Bucknell Seminar for Undergraduate Poets, which I direct, will include visiting poets Eduardo Corral, Aracelis Girmay, and Donika Kelly.
+For information about applying to this all-expenses-paid, three-week summer program, undergraduate poets should visit our website.
+Applications are due in January each year.

-For contributions that help make our programming possible, we are ever-grateful to the Stadler family, to Gary and Sandra Sojka, and to the many individuals whose generosity each year allows us to promote contemporary poetry and support writers at various stages of development and in several genres.
+For contributions that help make our programming possible, the Stadler Center extends thanks to the Stadler family, to Gary and Sandra Sojka, and to the many individuals whose generosity each year allows us to promote contemporary poetry and support writers at various stages of development and in several genres.
 If you wish to foster the work of the Stadler Center, please consider making a gift — no amount is too small.

 You may notice another transition at the Stadler Center: our name.
 The Stadler Center for Poetry has become the Stadler Center for Poetry & Literary Arts — a name that honors our longtime focus on promoting poets and poetry while also recognizing our broad support for other literary genres and literary artists.

 Thank you, once more, not only to our outgoing director of fifteen years, Shara McCallum, but also to each of the writers and readers who passes through, whether for a brief visit or for a longer stay: each helps to give the Center its ever-changing body, its vibrancy, and its breath.